 In today’s fast-moving world, you need to be agile and innovative to have an edge over your competitors.
 Cloud helps you gain that advantage.
 Cloud computing is also environment friendly and results in less carbon footprint.
 Remember the example of UBER we shared above?
 It can be applied in this case as well.
-Carpooling is a great way to protect the environment and reducing air pollution.
-Similarly, by sharing resources on a public cloud or storing files and data on cloud service providers’ data centers, you can contribute towards a better future.
+Carpooling is a great way to protect the environment and reduce air pollution.
+Similarly, by sharing resources on a public cloud or storing files and data on cloud service provider’s data centers, you can contribute towards a better future.

 Historically, enterprise IT systems were designed to run on custom-configured IT systems.
-Every application that run on these systems required its own set of custom configurations of computing space and storage.
+Every application that runs on these systems required its own set of custom configurations of computing space and storage.
 Companies needed fully-trained in-house IT experts to keep systems up and running.
 Not to mention the necessity to manually update and add new capacity when required.